TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

     :Data type: boolean
     :Default: 0 (false)

-    If set, HTML tags inserted in the :ref:`text <gifbuilder-text-text>` are **not** removed.
+    If set, HTML tags inserted in the :t3-gifbuilder-text:`text` are **not** removed.
 Any other HTML code will be removed by default!